shortlist-digital/react-pushstate-anchor/README.md

 ## Installation

-Install from NPM:
+Install from NPM, `react-pushstate-anchor` requires the `history` module as a peer dependency.

-`yarn add react-pushstate-anchor`
+`yarn add react-pushstate-anchor history`

 ## Usage